GemaBarrera/axpe-test/maps-view/README.md

 ## Maps solution

-I decided to make a component, MapComponent, that passing the zoom and id through props would serve me to create the two maps, MainMap & SideMap.
+I decided to make a component (MapComponent) that passing the zoom and the id through props would serve me to create the two maps, MainMap & SideMap.

-This component is wrapped by a **Wrapper ** component that contains the api key and is in charge of controlling the load and showing "Loading" if it is loading or "Error" if it fails.
+This component is wrapped by a **Wrapper** component that contains the API key and is in charge of controlling the load and showing "Loading" if it is loading or "Error" if it fails.

 Then, both independent maps are passed through the Map Grid component, where the responsive style is settled.
 And finally, this created grid is passed through the App component to be rendered.